msuhail1997/YOLO-Pytorch-Object_Detection/README.md

 ![](7.6.1.1.png)

-After performing non max suppresion on outputs and assigning classes to traffic lights, persons and vehicles:
+After performing NMS (Non Max Suppression) on outputs and assigning classes to traffic lights, persons and vehicles:

 ![](7.6.4.png)
 ![](7.6.1.4.png)